fbernutz/die-himmelstraeumerin-blog/Content/posts/2023-03-10-detailed-image-descriptions.md

 ---
 date: 2023-03-10 21:31
 description: I’ve always silently struggled with the conflict of trying to make the content that I create as accessible as possible and on the other side I create these completely inaccessible sketchnotes because they’re made of images and not text.
 I used to add image descriptions to the sketchnotes, but the descriptions were quite short and very non-descriptive.
-Usually it just was something like "Sketchnote about X, Y, Z" and that’s it.
+Usually it just was something like “Sketchnote about X, Y, Z” and that’s it.
 But I want to do better!
 tags: accessibility, sketchnoting, image-descriptions
 image: images/2023-03-10-detailed-image-descriptions/preview.jpg
 ---